soorajs95/JSONPlaceholder/README.md

 - [Apache Commons Validator](https://commons.apache.org/proper/commons-validator/) for email format validation
 - [Cluecumber Report Maven Plugin](https://github.com/trivago/cluecumber-report-plugin) for Cucumber test reporting

+## Pre-requisites

+- Java JDK version 8 or above should be installed
+- Maven should be installed

+## Approach

+- Using open source libraries and effective tools for automation testing
+- Using Cucumber BDD to easily handle data inside feature file and for easy understanding
+- Using json-schema-validator to validate all the Api response fields

 ## Test-Coverage

+- All the response fields are validated using *json-schema-validator*
+- Email format validation is done using *Apache Commons Validator* and *json-schema-validator* to demonstrate different ways of validating email format

+**Flow Tested:**

+- Search for the user with username “Delphine”
+- Use the details fetched to make a search for the posts written by the user
+- For each post, fetch the comments and validate if the emails in the comment section are in the proper format

 ## Test-Report